grexx22/BlueMix/README.md

 To learn more about Coalesce, visit our website{:new_window}.

 To start using Coalesce, please first sign up for an account.
-Click here{:new_window} to get started!
+Click <a href="http://coalesce.info/">here</a>{:new_window} to get started!

 Once you've signed up to use Coalesce, there are a few easy steps to go live.